EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 [Characters](http://dirtyoldladies.libsyn.com/episode-8-characters) (podcast) - Dirty Old Ladies

 <hr><br>
-Han Solo, Batman, Forrest Gump… Everyone has their favourite.
+Han Solo, Ripley, Spider-Man, Wallace Wells, Forrest Gump… Everyone has their favourite.

 **Characters are the lifeblood of your story.** Without strong, likable characters there is very little chance your readers will be interested in your comic.